Great Glen, Leicestershire: History

 Great Glen was the central place of an early Anglo-Saxon multiple estate.
 The settlements that comprised this estate are: Great and Little Stretton, Wistow, Newton Harcourt, Fleckney and Kilby.
 These parishes comprise the minimal extent of the estate which broadly follow the River Sence, Glen itself possibly taking its name from an earlier British river-name Glen or from Glennos meaning valley.
 It is possible that the estate extended further west along the river to Glen Parva where it joins the River Soar.
 It has not been possible to establish this securely.
 Glen (as at glenne, not Great Glen) enters the record for the first time in AD 849, when Alhhun, bishop of Worcester tarried there with nine of his clerics to issue a charter granting lands in Worcestershire to King Beorhtwulf of Mercia.

 The medieval manorial history of Glen is outlined by John Nichols in his History of Leicestershire.
 In the 16th century, Henry Grey, 1st Duke of Suffolk, father of Lady Jane Grey, became the lord of the manor.
 After his execution for treason, his lands were seized by the crown.

 Following the Battle of Naseby in 1645, during the English Civil War, Great Glen played host to a band of Cromwellian soldiers who were pursuing some of the (defeated) Royalist Cavalry.
 They were later joined by the rest of the army who camped overnight before moving onto Leicester.
 Some of these soldiers made camp in the church where they caused much damage (such as breaking all the windows), of which some evidence can still be seen today.
 There are five road names in the village that mark these events: Cromwell Road, Naseby Way, Ruperts Way, Edgehill Close and Halford Close.

+In 1760 two elderly ladies of the village accused one another of witchcraft and were subjected to the ducking stool, which one passed and the other failed.
+A number of women were accused as locals grew increasingly concerned and mass hysteria spread.
+The only court proceedings to arise were fines for rioting as the crime of witchcraft had been removed from the statue books in the 1730s.
+It is generally considered to be the last of the counties witch hunts.

 The old public house, The Fox and Goose, is still visible on Church Lane but has been converted to a private residence.